- Academic Programs

 Pharmacists practice health science focusing on safe and effective medication use and are prepared to offer support, counseling, and knowledge to patients and other healthcare providers.
 Graduates utilize an understanding of anatomy, physiology, and pathophysiology to understand biochemical mechanisms of drug action, drug uses, therapeutic roles, side effects, potential drug interactions, and monitoring parameters.
 Educational experiences prepare graduates to interpret and communicate this specialized knowledge to patients, physicians, healthcare providers, and the general public.
 The Oregon State University/Oregon Health & Science University (OSU/OHSU) Doctor of Pharmacy (PharmD) graduates are eligible for licensure as a pharmacist anywhere in the United States and are prepared to advance patient care solutions with creativity and confidence.

-[NEW INFO] All P-SLOs are assessed throughout the curriculum using both end of term course evaluations and student feedback from Incoming Student Surveys as well as results from the AACP Annual Surveys.
-Click here for the Assessment of Educational Outcomes report.
+All P-SLOs are assessed throughout the curriculum using both end of term course evaluations and results from the AACP Annual Surveys.
+Click here for the 2020 Assessment of Educational Outcomes report.

 At the end of the Doctor of Pharmacy program, the graduate will be able to: